Introduction by Bruce Bolinger

 - 2016 75,792

-Because I have added so many pages to the website–for a total of 670 as of Oct.
-1, 2016–it soon became apparent that visitors probably would have difficulty navigating through the site.
+Because I have added so many pages to the website–for a total of 673 as of May 23, 2017–it soon became apparent that visitors probably would have difficulty navigating through the site.
 For that reason, in November 2010, I switched to a new layout which provides cascading menus at the top of each page as well as the menu in the right hand column, which has a clearer hierarchy than before.
 In addition, I have been adding internal links in pages to other pages to allow visitors to go directly to something that interests them.

 The logo, which replaced the template provided by WordPress, combines the Oct.
 31, 1943 photo of “The Wild Hare” and some of its crew (Tom Applewhite is the third from the left in the front row), a scene of B-17 vapor trails from an Air Force Historical Research Agency photo, and a map of the major escape routes from Sherri Greene Ottis’ book, Silent Heroes, Downed Airmen and the French Underground.
 Follow the links to see where they appear elsewhere in the website.